berberman/arch-hs/README.md

 ## Alpm Support

 [alpm](https://www.archlinux.org/pacman/libalpm.3.html) is Arch Linux Package Management library.
-When running on Arch Linux, loading `community.db` and files dbs through this library is slightly faster than using the internal parser of `arch-hs`.
+When running on Arch Linux, loading `extra.db` and files dbs through this library is slightly faster than using the internal parser of `arch-hs`.
 Thus, `arch-hs` provides a flag `alpm` to enable this feature:

 ```